silverstripe/silverstripe-framework/docs/en/01_Tutorials/02_Extending_A_Basic_Site.md

 We can then add our new fields with *addFieldToTab*.
 The first argument is the tab on which we want to add the field to:
 "Root.Main" is the tab which the content editor is on.
-The second argument is the field to add; this is not a database field, but a [api:FormField] - see the documentation for more details.
+The second argument is the field to add; this is not a database field, but a [api:SilverStripe\Forms/FormField] - see the documentation for more details.

 <div class="hint" markdown="1">
 Note: By default, the CMS only has one tab.
 Creating new tabs is much like adding to existing tabs.
 For instance: `$fields->addFieldToTab('Root.NewTab', new TextField('Author'));` would create a new tab called "New Tab", and a single "Author" textfield inside.
 </div>

-We have added two fields: A simple [api:TextField] and a [api:DateField].
+We have added two fields: A simple [api:SilverStripe\Forms\TextField] and a [api:SilverStripe\Forms\DateField].
 There are many more fields available in the default installation, listed in ["form field types"](/developer_guides/forms/field_types/common_subclasses).

 	:::php